On Monday 29 November, the JCVI published their latest guidance.

 If you're in an eligible tier for vaccination alongside eligible family members or friends, you can book an appointment together and receive your vaccine at the same time.

-Group bookings are currently limited to two people per group.
-If you're booking on behalf of someone else, you need to make sure you have their permission.
+Group bookings are limited to two people.
+If you're booking on behalf of someone else, you need to have their permission.

 You will receive separate SMS or email confirmation with details of your individual appointment time and date.